 “We have terrorized ourselves by the thought of evolution, driving ourselves into positions of paralyzing conformity, for fear of getting things wrong .. (where) extinction will follow swiftly on the heels of any mistake.”

 “.. fear is the darkest of Darwinian shadows.”

 Can we find examples to support her claim?
 I think they are plentiful, and they are all around us.
 Consider:

 - a consumer culture that thrives on conformist based purchasing (think: brands, trends, styles)

 - social circles that favor (or outright demand) fitting in

-- work environments that favor the status quo, and resist the challenger
+- work environments that favor the status quo, resisting alternative viewpoints

-- organizations that cling to structure/hierarchy, vs. more dynamic/collaborative modes of interaction
+- organizations that cling to structure/hierarchy over more dynamic/collaborative modes of interaction

 - a Western busiess culture modeled upon repeatable, uniform, mechanistic models of efficiency